robbwu/rhythm/README.md

 warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

+The build process is the same as in MacOS case.

 ### Windows (WSL)
 Untested, but you should have no problem of building it with a recent toolchain just like linux,
 in the Windows Subsystem for Linux (WSL).

+The build process is the same as in MacOS case.

 # Known Bugs & Limitations